mevolkan/woocommerce-order-tracking/readme.md

 CONSUMER_KEY = "ck_xxxxxxxxxxxxxxxxxxxxxx"
 CONSUMER_SECRET = "cs_xxxxxxxxxxxxxxxxxxxxxx"

-##To do
+## To do
+  .
 Add twig templating
-detect the delivery and pickup plugins
+  . detect the delivery and pickup plugins